faibl/styleguide-boilerplate/README.md

 The development experience is seamless.
 Our workflow includes a local webserver with live reload to UI Patterns Demo page whenever you change one of the source files.

-The UI Components Demo page is generated automatically using [Styledown](https://github.com/styledown/styledown).
+The UI Components Demo are generated automatically using [Storybook for HTML](https://storybook.js.org/docs/html/get-started/introduction).

 ## Motivation